Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 Ensure samples can be easily found at the field site from the records that are kept, particularly if participating in a long field campaign.
 Recording their storage location and box / crate number is also useful in case they need to be found, such as on arrival at customs.
 Be sure to note if they are destroyed during sample analysis that is done whilst in the field, to avoid wasting time searching for a sample that no longer exists!

-Finally, keep an accurate record of what is contained in each sample according to what is required for [permits and border entry requirements](#travel-and-customs) and where the sample is being sent for analysis following the field work.
+Finally, keep an accurate record of what is contained in each sample according to what is required for [permits, border entry requirements](#travel-and-customs) and where the sample is being sent for analysis following field work.

 ### Data from sample analysis

 In some cases, samples may be collected and processed in the field.
 The field setup will very much dictate how data from sample analysis can be recorded.
 Consider if it will be possible to have a laptop or computer in the lab, or if values will be noted by hand.
 If the former, then treat this as [data collection from an instrument](#data-collection-from-an-instrument), taking good care to regularly save and backup data files.
-If the latter, then refer to the section, [recording data by hand](#recording-data-by-hand).
+If the latter, then refer to the section [recording data by hand](#recording-data-by-hand).
 This data should be digitised as soon as possible and backed up securely.

-If recording further information about the samples such as identifying different species of plant, then please refer to the section, [recording data by hand](#recording-data-by-hand).
+If recording further information about the samples such as identifying different species of plant, then refer to the section, [recording data by hand](#recording-data-by-hand).

 ### Recording metadata